fourjuaneight/landing/src/posts/spreadsheets-reloaded.md

 {"query":"mutation {\n  insert_bookmarks(\n    objects: {\n      category: \"Articles\",\n      creator: \"André Staltz\",\n      title: \"A plan to rescue the Web from the Internet\",\n      url: \"https://staltz.com/a-plan-to-rescue-the-web-from-the-internet.html\"\n    }\n  ) {\n    returning {\n      title\n      url\n    }\n  }\n}"}
 ```

 So far, the source code for every site has been consistent enough for me to correctly parse with my regex.
 I've saved several items with no issues.
-And because I'm using an external file for the parsing code, I can easily add another source and the shortcut would just read the latest version.
+And because I'm using an appearance: file for the parsing code, I can easily add another source and the shortcut would just read the latest version.
 Having it on GitHub also means I can use it anywhere else I might want to create similar apps for saving bookmarks.

 I try to keep my Shortcuts modular; everything is a component.
 The shortcut for adding Bookmarks, for example, is actually 4 different smaller ones assembled together.
 So sharing them would be a nightmare.
 Also, this setup is very specific to my use-case.
 However, if anyone is adamant about getting your hands on any of this, hit me up on Twitter and I'll see what I can do.